ewalshe/freezing-tribble/readme.md

             }
         ]
     }

+Basic configuration covers where the map initial defaults to, the zoom level, and how long it takes to display an information modal.

+* config.showOverlayDelay:  delay between choose a marker from search or navigation, and triggering information modal.
+Facilitates Google maps panning for spatial recognition
+* config.proximity:         unimplimented.
+Hints to markers in proximity with present marker in overlay
+* config.map.lat:           Latitude for initial map state
+* config.map.lng:           Longitude for initial map state
+* config.map.zoom:          Zoom level for initial map state

+Each marker needs some information to be useful

+* title:    a title for
+* summary:  a short hint or teaser
+* lat:      latitude for this marker    (clicking anywhere on the map with the console open will share this detail)
+* lng:      longitude for this marker   (clicking anywhere on the map with the console open will share this detail)
+* order:    unimplimented.
+A hint to the ranking of this marker (1 = most important)
+* icon:     filepath to icon displayed for this marker
+* image:    filepath to 'hero' image displayed in information modal for this marker
+* detail:   HTML markup describing this marker

+Configuration files created with the setup wizard will also contain a markdown key.

 #### Customise map styles
 Customise the look of your map.
 The style wizard at http://gmaps-samples-v3.googlecode.com/svn/trunk/styledmaps/wizard/index.html cannot be recommended enough.